 - Ask — the lowest price you can buy the stock

-Knowing how these numbers work together can help you drill down a stock’s true price.
+Knowing how these numbers work together can help you drill down a stock’s true worth.

 For example, assume you want to buy a stock.
 Its last trade was $84.77, but the closing price was $84.12.
-Meanwhile, the bid is $84.76 and the ask is $84.79.
-(Supply and demand creates this difference in price, which is known as the bid-ask spread.)
+Meanwhile, the bid is $84.76, and the ask is $84.79.
+(Supply and demand create this difference in price, which is known as the bid-ask spread.)
 How much would it cost you to purchase shares?

 Since the ask refers to the price at which you can buy the stock, you’ll pay $84.79 per share.

-You should also review a stock’s performance to see how the per share price has changed over time.
-Remember though, past history doesn’t guarantee future results.
-In other words, even though a stock has been a rock star performer doesn’t mean that it won’t go down in value at some point.
+You should also review a stock’s performance to see how the per-share price has changed over time.
+Remember, though, past history doesn’t guarantee future results.
+In other words, even if a stock has performed well over time, its value may go down at some point.

-Also to be taken into consideration: how much money you’re comfortable losing if a stock drops in value (a.k.a. your risk tolerance).
+You should also consider how much money you’re comfortable losing if a stock drops in value (a.k.a. your risk tolerance).
 Investing in stocks is inherently risky, and some stocks have more risk than others.
-Having awareness of your risk tolerance and time horizon, which means when you’d ultimately want to take your investment out of the stock market, can help you decide which stocks are a good fit for your portfolio.
+Having an awareness of your risk tolerance and time horizon, which means when you’d ultimately want to take your investment out of the stock market, can help you decide which stocks, if any, are a good fit for your portfolio.

 How do you open an online investment account?